 Our scientific pursuits are complemented by deep industry engagement and entrepreneurial activities.

-The Quantum Science Group at Sydney hosts a global research node of the Microsoft Station Q network (led by Prof. Reilly), the Sydney node of the Canadian start-up Quantum Benchmark Inc. (led by Prof. Flammia), and has led to the formation of Australia’s first venture-capital backed quantum-tech start-up, Q-CTRL (founded and led by Prof. Biercuk).
+The Quantum Science Group at Sydney hosts a global research node of the Microsoft Station Q network (led by Prof. Reilly) and has led to the formation of Australia’s first venture-capital backed quantum-tech start-up, Q-CTRL (founded and led by Prof. Biercuk).

 The field of quantum science aims to push the boundaries of our understanding of quantum mechanics and to develop powerful new technologies based on the unique properties of quantum systems.